ServiceStack/ServiceStack/ServiceStack/src/ServiceStack.AI.Chat/PDF.md

   document in the designer.
 - **It won't silently take over someone else's name.** Publishing over a template someone else published asks first.
+- **It keeps immutable revisions.** Every successful publish is copied to `App_Data/pdf/.versions/<template>/<revision>` with the files produced by publishing, the thumbnail when available, and publishing metadata.
+The hidden revision folders don't appear as renderable templates and require no database.

+### Version history and rollback

+Open a published template in `/admin-ui/pdf` and choose **History** to see who published each revision and when. **Restore** replaces the live files with that snapshot.
+A restore never rewrites or deletes history: it creates a new revision whose metadata points back to the revision it restored, leaving a complete audit trail and making the rollback itself reversible.

+Revisions are intentionally retained when a template is unpublished, so an administrator can republish the same name without losing its history.
+Back up `.versions` together with the rest of `App_Data/pdf`.
+If a revision contains the shared `lib.typ`, restoring it may affect other templates and the Admin UI reports a warning.

 ---